scalvert/ember-is-destroying-codemod/transforms/convert-to-isdestroying/README.md

-# convert-isalive-to-isdestroying
+# convert-to-isdestroying

 ## Usage

 ```
-npx ember-is-destroying-codemod convert-isalive-to-isdestroying path/of/files/ or/some**/*glob.js
+npx ember-is-destroying-codemod convert-to-isdestroying path/of/files/ or/some**/*glob.js

 # or

 yarn global add ember-is-destroying-codemod
-ember-is-destroying-codemod convert-isalive-to-isdestroying path/of/files/ or/some**/*glob.js
+ember-is-destroying-codemod convert-to-isdestroying path/of/files/ or/some**/*glob.js
 ```

 ## Input / Output